History of Milwaukee: To 1820

-The first recorded inhabitants of the Milwaukee area are the Menominee, Fox, Mascouten, Sauk, Potawatomi, Ojibwe (all Algic/Algonquian peoples) and Ho-Chunk (Winnebago) (a Siouan people) Native American tribes.
+The first recorded inhabitants of the Milwaukee area are the Menominee, Meskwaki, Mascouten, Sauk, Potawatomi, Ojibwe (all Algic/Algonquian peoples) and Ho-Chunk (Winnebago) (a Siouan people) Native American tribes.
 Many of these people had lived around Green Bay before migrating to the Milwaukee area around the time of European immigration.

 The name "Milwaukee" comes from an Algonquian word Millioke, meaning "Good", "Beautiful" and "Pleasant Land" (cf. Potawatomi language minwaking, Ojibwe language ominowakiing) or "Gathering place [by the water]" (cf. Potawatomi language manwaking, Ojibwe language omaniwakiing).

 French missionaries and traders first passed through the area in the late 17th and 18th centuries.
 French explorer Robert La Salle was most likely the first white man to visit Milwaukee in October 1679.
 Although La Salle and others visited Milwaukee, prior to the 19th century, Milwaukee was mostly inhabited by Native Americans.

 The Natives at Milwaukee tried to control their destiny by participating in all the major wars on the American continent.
 During the French and Indian War, a group of "Ojibwas and Pottawattamies from the far [Lake] Michigan" (i.e., the area from Milwaukee to Green Bay) joined the French-Canadian Daniel Liénard de Beaujeu at the Battle of the Monongahela.
 In the American Revolutionary War, the Indians around Milwaukee were some of the few Indians who remained loyal to the American cause throughout the Revolution.

 As the 18th century came to a close, the first recorded white fur trader settled in Milwaukee.
 This was French Canadian Jean Baptiste Mirandeau who along with Jacques Vieau of La Baye (Green Bay), established a fur-trading post near the Menomonee River in 1795.
 Mirandeau remained all year with Vieau coming every spring with supplies.
 In 1820 or 1821 Mirandeau died and was the first white to be buried in the city in an Indian cemetery near Broadway and Wisconsin.
 The post was on the Chicago-Green Bay trail, located on the site of today's Mitchell Park.
 Vieau married the granddaughter of an Indian chief and had at least twelve children.
 Vieau's daughter by another woman, Josette, would later marry Solomon Juneau.
 These links established a Metis population, and by 1820 Milwaukee was essentially a Metis settlement.